Fokker S-13

 The Fokker S.13 Universal Trainer was a dual engine propeller aircraft for training purposes designed and manufactured by the former Dutch aircraft manufacturer Fokker.
+It first flew in 1949, but did not go into production.
+The prototype was flown a few years before being donated.

 History

 In the early years after World War II, Fokker was resurrected with help from the national institute for aircraft development, the Nederlands Instituut voor Vliegtuigontwikkeling (NIV).
 Fokker expected strong demand for training aircraft, and therefore a range of designs was worked out.
 One of those became known as the S.13.
 This model, dubbed Universal Trainer, was meant to be trainer for multiple engine training, navigation training, paradropping training and training in radiotelephony.
 Fokker also envisaged a version for water operations, dubbed S.13W.
 This version had slightly different dimensions and less performance, mainly because of the floats that replaced the landing gear.
 Also a version for civil use was foreseen.

 The prototype with registration PH-NDW (changed to PH-NEI in 1954) made its maiden flight in 1949.
 The aircraft proved to be easy handling and strong.
 Flight testing was successful and the Dutch armed forces intended to buy the aircraft.
 Shortly before deciding upon procurement, the Dutch armed forces were provided with Beechcraft Model 18s under the Mutual Defense Assistance Pact (MDAP), almost for free.
 As other parties did not show interest in the S.13, Fokker terminated the programme.
 The only existing S.13 was transferred to the NIV in 1953.
 Years afterwards, the airframe was donated to the aerospace faculty of the TH Delft, today known as Delft University of Technology.

+During this period Fokker was also working on another training aircraft, the jet powered Fokker S.14 Machtrainer which did go into service with Dutch Airforce in 1955.